shiftEscape/firebase-extensions/README.md

 # Chatbot with ChatGPT ⚡️🤖

-**Author**: Alvin James Bellero (**[https://github.com/shiftEscape](https://github.com/shiftEscape)**)
+**Author**: Alvin James Bellero (**[https://alvinbellero.dev/](https://alvinbellero.dev/)**)

 **Description**: Deploys basic, customizable chatbots using ChatGPT API and Cloud Firestore.

 **Details**:

-Use this extension to facilitate a basic deployment of a chatbot powered by OpenAI's [Chat Completions API](https://platform.openai.com/docs/guides/gpt/chat-completions-api) via this [NPM package](https://www.npmjs.com/package/chatgpt), with prompts and responses maintained and managed via [Cloud Firestore](https://firebase.google.com/docs/firestore).
+Use this extension to facilitate a basic deployment of a chatbot powered by OpenAI's [Chat Completion API](https://platform.openai.com/docs/guides/gpt/chat-completions-api) via this [NPM package](https://www.npmjs.com/package/chatgpt), with prompts and responses maintained and managed via [Cloud Firestore](https://firebase.google.com/docs/firestore).

 > 💡 This extension will listen to the specified collection path for new message documents.